FastyBird/json-api/docs/en/index.md

 composer require fastybird/json-api
 ```

-After that you have to register extension in *config.neon*.
+After that, you have to register extension in *config.neon*.

 ```neon
 extensions: